-—I researched keywords, studied search intent, and information that users look for.
-But even after packaging everything so nicely into this beautifully written and optimised article, I’m still not getting the clicks, links, and leads I expected.
+—I researched keywords, and studied search intent and information that users look for.
+But even after packaging everything so nicely into this beautifully written and keyword-optimised article, I’m still not getting the clicks, links, and leads I expected.

 What went wrong?